google/blockly-samples/codelabs/custom_generator/custom_generator.md

 - `code` is the code generated for this block, which includes code from all attached value blocks.
 - `opt_thisOnly` is an optional `boolean`.
 If true, code should be generated for this block but no subsequent blocks.

 By default, `scrub_` simply returns the passed-in code.
 A common pattern is to override the function to also generate code for any blocks that follow the current block in a stack.
-In this case, we will add commas and newlines between object members:
+In this case, the code will add commas and newlines between object members:

 ```js
 jsonGenerator.scrub_ = function(block, code, thisOnly) {